sergeche/docpad-plugin-frontend/README.md

 A [DocPad](https://github.com/bevry/docpad) plugin that manages CSS and JS assets.
-Combined with Grunt.js’ Frontend task, creates cache-reset links to static files.
+Combined with Grunt.js’ [Frontend task](https://github.com/sergeche/grunt-frontend), creates cache-reset links to static files.

 The main reasons to use this plugin are:

-* Get compiled by Grunt.js resources and output links to resources with last modified date prefix to effectively reset cache every time resource is re-compiled.
+* Get compiled by Grunt.js resources and output links to them with last modified date prefix to effectively reset cache every time resource is re-compiled.
 * Organize resources into sets that can be selectively redefined in templates and documents.

 ## Installation ##